ImFinnOvO/sweetcide/README.md

 ### Who Am I
 - 🌱 I’m currently learning Statistics, Data Analysis and Visualization
 - 🥇 My major is Statistics
-- 🚅 My hometown is Hwaseong, Gyeonggi-do in Korea
+- 🚅 I live in Dongtan.
+Hwaseong, in Korea

 ### What I Like
 - :musical_note: Music